alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

-## Install gpu-operator with helm command:
+## Install a gpu-operator with helm command:

 ````
 helm install -n gpu-operator \